mkm-dev/infinite-vertex-ai/README.md

 ### Getting Started

 This app uses Google Vertex AI using LangChain.
 The UI is built with Streamlit.

-In order to start you need to provide it with a path to the service account key for your GCP project.
+1. Setup GCP credentials
+2. Run the encoder.py
+3. Start the app.py using Streamlit

 Create or Copy your service account JSON file into the project directory.
 Store the path to the JSON file as the  **GOOGLE_APPLICATION_CREDENTIALS** environment variable before starting this application.